Bags mediated film atomization in a cough machine: Results and Discussion

-High-speed imaging of the overall fragmentation process reveals that the disintegration of the bag morphologies into small droplets is triggered by the appearance of `weak-spots', particularly in thinnest parts of the bag-sheet \cite{lohse2020double}.
-As shown in Fig.\,3, these weak-spots are precursor to retracting holes that puncture the bag.
-These holes are bounded by thick liquid rims and retract at a constant velocity.
-The corresponding retraction dynamics thus is controlled by a Taylor-Culick process \cite{savva2009viscous}, and the resulting Taylor-Culick velocity is given by $V_\mathrm{TC} = (2\sigma/\rho\,h)^{1/2}$.
-The exact physical mechanism responsible for the nucleation of such weak spots is a subject of intense debate \cite{lohse2020double}.
-Therefore, several nucleation mechanisms relying on chemical and temperature inhomogeneities, presence of foreign particles or micro-bubbles have been proposed.
-In addition, weak spots may also result from mechanical forcing, like the application of a pressure gradient, or pressure difference across a film.
-In such a case, the resulting acceleration may lead to film thickness modulations through a Rayleigh-Taylor mechanism, ultimately causing its puncture.
+Note that the exact physical mechanism responsible for the nucleation of such weak spots is a subject of intense debate \cite{villermaux2020fragmentation, lohse2020double, villermaux2007fragmentation}.
+Accordingly, several nucleation mechanisms relying on chemical/thermal inhomogeneities or the presence of foreign particles or micro-bubbles have been proposed.
+A few other investigations have also pointed out that extremely thin liquid sheets of thickness less than 1 nm are susceptible to thermal fluctuations or intermolecular interactions, which may also cause the nucleation of weak-spots \cite{sharma1996instability, casteletto2003stability}.
+However, in the view of thicker bag sheets observed in our experiments and uniform experimental conditions, the above-mentioned mechanisms seemingly may not cause the nucleation of weak spots in our experiments.
+Instead, we speculate that the nucleation of weak-spots in our experiments may occur as a result of mechanical forcing, like the application of a pressure gradient, or pressure difference across a film \cite{villermaux2020fragmentation, vledouts2016explosive, klein2020drop}.
+In such a case, the resulting acceleration may lead to film thickness modulations through a Rayleigh-Taylor mechanism, ultimately causing its puncture \cite{bremond2005bursting}.